Franz Ferdinand and his wife Sophie leave the Sarajevo Town Hall on 28 June 1914, five minutes before the

 Biegler is mentioned 157 times in The Good Soldier Švejk.

 Biegler had studied military history diligently and is keen to show off his knowledge, which raises contempt and laughter amongst his officer colleagues.
-He also boasts about his blue-blood pedigree whereas the author can reveal the his father is a normal honest trader is furs and skins.
+He also boasts about his blue-blood pedigree whereas the author can reveal the his father is a honest trader is furs and skins.
 It is also revealed that Biegler is from Budějovice.

 Biegler takes centre stage on the train between Moson and Győr where he discovers the error where the mixed up books by Ludwig Ganghofer renders the company's cipher key worthless, thus embarrassing Hauptmann Ságner in front of his fellow officers.
-His joy is short-lived though; Ságner puts him severely in place and Biegler drenches the humiliation in a concoction of cognac and cream rolls that his mother sent him.
+His joy is short-lived though; Ságner puts him severely in place and Biegler drenches the humiliation in a concoction of cognac and cream rolls that his mother had sent him.
 The awful outcome is that he shits himself so thoroughly during his unforgettable trip on the way to Budapest that he ends up in a cholera clinic in Újbuda, and from there he is dispatched to Tarnov for recuperation.

 Now he leaves the story, only to reappear towards the end of the novel.
 Here he is partially redeemed in the eyes of the reader as he silences the even more idiotic Leutnant Dub.